If you stay long enough in your seafaring profession, you begin to see and experience crazy and unexpected things.

 “This is not my plan or doing.
 The Captain wants you on his ship!”

 I was surprised by what the General Manager said.
-Moreover, I didn’t think that that Captain will choose me.
+Moreover, I didn’t think that the Captain would choose me.

-In fact, many crew doesn’t like him much due to his strict policies.
+In fact, many crew members don’t like his style so much due to his strict policies.

 And now, he wants to promote me.